-Phosgene is gaseous at normal temperatures and is considered very harmful to health.
+Phosgene is gaseous at normal temperatures and is considered to be very harmful to health.
 This gas has a very bad reputation because it was used in World War I together with chlorine as combat gas.
-Many of us have terrible pictures of heavily burned soldiers in our heads when the word phosgene is mentioned.
+Many of us have terrible pictures of burned soldiers in our heads when the word phosgene is mentioned.

 Nowadays phosgene is an important raw material in the chemical industry.
 It is no exaggeration to say that our current lifestyle would be inconceivable without materials that require phosgenation to be produced.
-Just to mention a few examples: numerous drugs, polyurethanes (foams, adhesives, paints, insulating materials, upholstery) and polycarbonates (CDs, mechanical body parts, controls, housings).
+Just to mention a few examples: numerous drugs, polyurethanes (foams, adhesives, paints, insulating materials, upholstery) and polycarbonates (CDs, mechanical car body parts, controls, housings).

 It goes without saying that the highest safety standards apply in the production and use of phosgene.
-Phosgene systems are monitored around the clock by highly sensitive measuring devices, so that even the tiniest leakage is detected before anyone can be harmed.
+Phosgene plants are monitored around the clock by highly sensitive measuring devices, so that even the tiniest leakage is detected before anyone can be harmed.

 |Gas to be detected||COCl2|